Ahrefs Guide – How to Analyze a Site’s SEO and Backlinks

-The context of the link (black text – not all links have this)
+The context of the link (black text – not all links will have this)

-The URL on your site that’s being linked to
+The Target URL on your site that’s being linked to

-The # of links from the linking domain
+The # of other backlinks that also come from the same referring domain

-We use all of this information to guage the quality of a site’s links.
+We use all of this information to assess the quality of a site’s links.
 We refer to this as the “Holy Trinity,” and that is the authority, power, and relevance of the links.

-You can sort links by UR to list them by the linking pages’ power or by DR to list them by the domains’ overall authority.
+You can sort links by URL Rating to list them by the linking pages’ power or by Domain Rating to list them by the domains’ overall authority.

 As for relevance, you are looking for keywords related to the terms you’re trying to rank for in the linking pages’ domains, URLs, titles, anchor text, and context.